 My favourite player was Paul Whitmarsh.
 Just pips Niko Muir as the best striker I've ever seen in a Green & White shirt.
 His first touch was something else.

-I was previously the Supporters Trust Board secretary for four years before leaving the post earlier this season.
-Now I try and help the day to day decision making as best I can whilst also filling a number of roles outside the board - programme editor, website updates, running the Twitter feed, various matchday duties and writing occasional match reports.
+I am secretary of the Trust Board whilst also filling a number of roles outside the board - programme editor, website updates, running the Twitter feed, various matchday duties and writing occasional match reports.